tigron/skeleton-application-api/README.md

 The return variable can be a primitive datatypes or a Component.
 (See Components for more information).
 Arrays of primitive datatypes and arrays of components are also supported.

+### Body

+If the path accepts a body, it should be declared in the docblock via

+    @body \App\Api\Component\Mybody $custom_body

+The body-class is a component and needs to implement the specific methods required for a component.

 ### Exceptions